mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/docker-stats.md

 - Display a live stream of statistics for a space-separated list of containers `docker stats {{container_name}}`

-- Change the columns format to display container's cpu usage percentage `docker stats --format "{{.Name}}:\t{{.CPUPerc}}"`
+- Change the columns format to display container's CPU usage percentage `docker stats --format "{{.Name}}:\t{{.CPUPerc}}"`

 - Display statistics for all containers (both running and stopped)